TripleFliple/The-Colorful-Game-of-Life/README.md

 ### For Beginners
 1. **Start Simple**: Draw a small cluster of one color and press Play
 2. **Try Classic Patterns**: Draw a glider, blinker, or block from classic Game of Life
-3. **Watch the Numbers**: The color buttons show live cell counts—watch them change!
+3. **Use the Eraser**: Multi-size eraser with visual feedback makes editing easy
-4. **Use the Eraser**: The 5x5 circular eraser with red outline makes cleanup easy
+4. **Watch the Generation Counter**: See how fast your patterns evolve

 ### For Experimentation
 1. **Fast Chaos**: Set Color Expansion Rate to 50 for rapid moving cell spawns and quick color wars
 2. **Slow Evolution**: Set Color Expansion Rate to 200 for stable, gradual changes
 3. **Color Battles**: Turn on BOTH Moving Cells + Neighbors Fight for epic warfare
 4. **Pure Life**: Turn OFF both features for classic Conway's Life behavior (with colors)
-5. **Mobile Test**: Use the Mobile (100x150) button for phone-friendly canvas size
+5. **Mobile Friendly**: Canvas automatically adjusts to 100x150 on mobile devices

 ### Cool Patterns to Try
 - **Rainbow Collision**: Draw lines of different colors pointing at each other